neoforged/Documentation/docs/resources/server/advancements.md

 ---
-description: This article explains how to write and generate advancement files, as well as how to add to related systems, e.g. advancement triggers.
+description: How to write and generate advancement files, as well as how to add to related systems, e.g. advancement triggers.
 sidebar_position: 1
 ---
 # Advancements